qingchen021/Leetcode/README.md

 Leetcode
 ========
-Here is the solution for the 151 problems here http://oj.leetcode.com/problems/
+Here are the solution for the 151 problems here http://oj.leetcode.com/problems/

 Leetcode